pcaro90/twcaldav/README.md

 ### 2. Create Configuration File

 Create `~/.config/twcaldav/config.toml`, using `config.toml.example` as a
 starting point.
-All options should be clear enough.
+All options are documented in the example file.

 ### 3. Run Sync